dineshloki2612/barra/README.md

 ## Status

 Barra is experimental.
-The API may evolve as core interfaces are refined — feedback welcome.
+The API may evolve as core interfaces are refined.